fieldtrip/website/development/project/opm_helmet_design.md

 ### Adapted to percentile of population

 Rather than making an individualized helmet for each subject, you can also make a helmet that fits your whole population, or a large fraction of your population.
-This is of course what the OPM companies try to achieve with their helmets, but if you are working with a specific population, for example 4-year olds, then the OPM companies might not have the right size helmet for you.
-The following section shows how a series of anatomical MRIs can pe processed and combined to make a helmet that will fit a certain eprcentile of your population - in this case 90%.
+This is of course what the OPM companies try to achieve with their helmets, but if you are working with a specific population, for example 4-year-olds, then the OPM companies might not have the right size helmet for you.
+The following section shows how a series of anatomical MRIs can be processed and combined to make a helmet that will fit a certain percentile of your population - in this case 90%.

-This approach does assume that you have imaging data avaialble for your population.
+This approach does assume that you have imaging data available for your population.
 If you don't have the scans for your specific subjects (which is quite likely, especially if they are babies or kids), then you may be able to use an existing database with age-matched anatomical MRI data, for example the [Neurodevelopmental MRI Database](https://jerlab.sc.edu/projects/neurodevelopmental-mri-database/) from John E. Richards.

 In this case we are not going to use a large database with MRIs, but rather a small set to demonstrate the principle.
 This set of MRIs was constructed by taking an individual subject's MRI and scaling, rotating and translating that, to create some variability in the head size and in the position relative to the MRI scanner field-of-view.